 - Keep \$httpBackend mock statements close to the specific places they are used (unless the statement is reusable) - Use Jasmine's spyOn method to mock the methods of other objects that are used - In some cases mocking an entire AngularJS Service, or a constant, will be required.
 This is possible by using AngularJS's \$provide object within a beforeEach block.
 This would look like

+'''

+beforeEach (module ($provide) {

-''' beforeEach(module($provide) { // mock out a tape recorder service, which is used else where tape = jasmine.createSpyObj('tape', ['play', 'pause', 'stop', 'rewind']);
+// mock out a tape recorder service, which is used else where

+this.tape = jasmine.createSpyObj('tape', ['play', 'pause', 'stop', 'rewind']);

 // overwrite an existing service

+var tape = this.tape;

 $provide.service('TapeRecorderService', function() {

 return tape;

 });

 });

 '''